sonalimcdermid/sonalimcdermid.github.io/_pages/team.md

 ## <span style="color: MediumSeaGreen;">Margaux Alfare</span>

 <img style="float:left; margin-right: 20px;" width="150" src="/images/Margaux_bio.png">
 Margaux is a Researcher in Sonali McDermid's lab, specializing in climate and land-use data analysis.
 She uses high-level programming languages (i.e. Matlab, Python) to analyze multi-dimensional geospatial datasets, perform statistical analyses, and create visuals for scientific publications.
-She obtained her MA Climate and Society from Columbia University’s Climate School in 2023.
-Margaux's research expertise includes topics like industry decarbonization, urban resilience, and coastal adaptation strategies.
-She holds a BA in Environment and Political Science from McGill University, and previously worked as a Community Outreach Coordinator in a homeless shelter before relocating to NYC.
+She also conducts research to examine the characteristics and carbon accounting of offset projects in India.
+She obtained her MA Climate and Society from Columbia University’s Climate School in 2023, and previously worked as a Community Outreach Coordinator in a homeless shelter before relocating to NYC.

 ## <span style="color: MediumSeaGreen;">Anika Amidon</span>